codecentric/net_automatic_interface/README.md

 - roflmuffin for PRs
 - mohummedibrahim  for code and idea
 - simonmckenzie for PR
+- avtc for PR

 ## Run tests

 Should be simply a build and run Tests

 ## Changelog

+### 2.40.
+- Now can ignore class members with [IgnoreAutomaticInterface] attribute.
+Thanks avtc!

 ### 2.40.
 - Now prevents duplicates when overriding or shadowing methods (`new void DoSomething()`).
 Thanks simonmckenzie!